fauna/fauna-shell/README.md

 my_other_app
 ```

-You can also delete a particular database:
+You can delete a particular database:

 ```sh-session
 $ fauna delete-database my_other_app